-The chair of The Citadel Biology Department, John Weinstein, Ph.D., is leading change through ongoing, collaborative environmental toxicology research related to the impacts of degrading plastics and tires on waterways and marine life.
+Internationally noted professor of Biology at The Citadel, John Weinstein, Ph.D., is leading change through ongoing environmental toxicology research into the impacts of degrading plastics, tires, biodegradable plastic (that really isn’t), and now personal protective equipment on waterways and marine life.

 The research is conducted by undergraduate cadets and graduate students, in conjunction with funding Weinstein and the college have received from the S.C.
 Sea Grant Consortium, National Science Foundation and other sources.

-One of the first comprehensive findings reports from the research proved that plastic refuse in the state’s coastal marshlands is breaking down into micro-particles much more rapidly than previously understood, and that the plastic spheres are commonly ingested by tiny grazing sea creatures, eventually killing them.
+One of the first comprehensive findings from Weinstein’s research earned global attention with evidence proving that plastic refuse in coastal environments breaks down into micro-particles much more rapidly than previously understood, and that the plastic spheres are commonly ingested by tiny grazing sea creatures, eventually killing them or ending up in the food chain.

-The work demonstrates that microscopic plastic particles can be just as hazardous to sea life as whole plastic bags and other larger debris, and that beach and marsh clean up sweeps are needed frequently to remove plastic waste as quickly after it enters the salt marsh environment as possible.
+The work demonstrates that microscopic plastic particles can be just as hazardous to sea life as whole plastic bags and other larger debris, and that beach and marsh clean up sweeps are needed frequently to remove plastic waste as quickly as possible after it enters the salt marsh environment.

 Company accused of polluting ocean with plastic has an ally: SC ports